 |Intonation – 100 points (a)||Fidelity – 100 points (b)|

 |Vocal Quality – 100 points (c)||Artistic Impression – 100 points (d)|

 Grand Prix Finalists will be selected at the discretion of the jury, and may or may not include all Category Champions.
 The jury’s decision is final and cannot be contested.

 The Grand Prix Competition will take place on 31st July 2024 at the Esplanade Concert Hall (venue may be subjected to change).

 Choirs selected for the Grand Prix Competition are required to sing two songs up to a maximum performance time of 10 minutes based on the following criteria:

 - A new piece not performed before in the competition rounds

 - Either a song previously performed from the category of competition that won the choir a place in the Grand Prix, or another new piece.

-Choirs selected for the Grand Prix are to submit 7 original scores of both pieces to the organisers for the purpose of adjudication.
+Choirs selected for the Grand Prix are to submit original pdf e-scores of both pieces to the organisers for the purpose of adjudication.

 Grand Prix Finalists will be ranked based on their performance and the choir with the highest average rank among the panel will be awarded Grand Prix Champion and qualify for the 4th Asia Grand Prix for Choral Singing which will be held in Singapore in 2025.
 The champions of each of the following qualifying festivals (Singapore International Choral Festival, Bali International Choir Festival, Malaysian Choral Eisteddfod, and the Andrea O. Veneracion International Choral Festival) will vie for the highest accolade in the Asian choral festival circuit.